Introduction

 17-25 years of age for voluntary military service for men and women (some variations on age depending on the military branch); voluntary service is a minimum of 12 months with the option to extend in the Armed Forces or compete for positions in the Military Corps of the Italian Red Cross, the State Police, the Carabinieri, the Guardia di Finanza, the Penitentiary Police, or the National Fire Brigade; recruits can also volunteer for 4 years military service; conscription abolished 2004 (2024)

-note: women may serve in any military branch; as of 2020, women made up about 6% of the military's full-time personnel
+note: women serve in all military branches; as of 2023, women made up about 8% of the military's full-time personnel

 Military deployments